huavanson/ImageCaptioningApp/README.md

 ## Client

-First, copy the ngrok link paste it into App.js so that the react app can request to your server.
+First, copy the ngrok link then paste it into App.js so that the react app can request to your server.

 `npm start` or `yarn start` or `expo start`